-Note 2: Not all Waterproofing Contractors offer polyurethane injection basement leak waterproofing repairs.
+Note 2: Not all Waterproofing Contractors offer high pressure polyurethane injection basement leak waterproofing repairs.
 Why?
 Because it takes training, skill, knowledge, high quality polyurethane formulations, professional injection equipment and determination to perform a successful polyurethane injection; otherwise the injection will likely fail.
 As significant training and a commitment to work excellence is crucial, many companies shy away from polyurethane injections because they cannot reliably produce successful results.
 The demanding nature of polyurethane injection is so significant that some of our competitors call upon us to perform their warranty repairs!

 Want more information on how foundation cracks are injected?
 Call us today!